gfoidl/Base64/README.md

 If available AVX will "eat" up as much as possible, then SSE will "eat" up as much as possible, finally scalar code processes the rest (including padding).

+**Note:** SIMD-support (with HW-intrinsics) is officially supported for .NET Core 3.0 onwards.
+Hence SIMD-support for .NET Core 2.1 is not official, and based on an experimental (but tested) solution.
+Further note that future versions of the JIT may not compile these bits anymore.
+So use this library with caution in a .NET Core 2.1 project.

 ## Usage

 Basically the entry to encoder / decoder is `Base64.Default` for _base64_, and `Base64.Url` for _base64Url_.